-STEP DESCRIPTION STEP 1 Get detailed information about the conditions and the environment when the incident occurred.
-The following are key pieces of information required to make a good analysis: WHAT Vehicle Model, Engine, Transmission and the System (i.e. Radio).
+STEP DESCRIPTION STEP 1 ed information about the conditions and the environment when the incident occurred. ing are key pieces of information required to make a good analysis: WHAT Vehicle Model, Engine, Transmission and the System (i.e. Radio).
 WHEN Date, Time of Day, Weather Conditions, Frequency.
 WHERE Road Conditions, Altitude and Traffic Situation.
 HOW System Symptoms, Operating Conditions (Other Components Interaction).
 Service History and if any After Market Accessories have been installed.
-STEP 2 Operate the system, road test if necessary.
-Verify the parameter of the incident.
-If the problem can not be duplicated, refer to "Incident Simulation Tests" next page.
-STEP 3 Get the proper diagnosis materials together including: POWER SUPPLY ROUTING System Operation Descriptions Applicable Service Manual Sections Identify wh here to begin diagnosis based upon your knowledge of the system operation and the customer comments.
-STEP 4 • e system for mechanical binding, loose connectors or wiring damage. which circuits and components are involved and diagnose using the Power Supply Routing and Harness STEP 5 Repair or r replace the incident circuit or component.
-STEP 6 • e system in all modes.
+STEP 2 Verify the e system, road test if necessary. parameter of the incident. lem can not be duplicated, refer to "Incident Simulation Tests" next page.
+STEP 3 Get the pro oper diagnosis materials together including: POWER SUPPLY ROUTING System Operation Descriptions Applicable Service Manual Sections Identify wh ere to begin diagnosis based upon your knowledge of the system operation and the customer comments.
+STEP 4 system for mechanical binding, loose connectors or wiring damage. which circuits and components are involved and diagnose using the Power Supply Routing and Harness STEP 5 Repair or r eplace the incident circuit or component.
+STEP 6 e system in all modes.
 Verify the system works properly under all conditions.
 Make sure you have not inad- reated a new incident during your diagnosis or repair steps.